yandex-cloud/docs/en/compute-citrix-vad-plugin/quickstart.md

 {% note warning %}

 All VMs created in this section must reside in the same [folder](../resource-manager/concepts/resources-hierarchy.md#folder) and the same [subnet](../vpc/concepts/network.md#subnet).
-Be sure to [enable egress NAT](../vpc/operations/enable-nat.md) for the subnet.
+Make sure to [set up an NAT gateway](../vpc/operations/create-nat-gateway.md) for the subnet.

 {% endnote %}